 - Process until smooth.

-How to Store Applesauce
+How to Freeze Applesauce

 Nothing is better than fresh, warm applesauce.
 But especially during the holiday season, I find myself making this weeks in advance.
+When

 - Allow the applesauce to cool completely.